-Weather Protection/Heat Stress: There are currently no specific OSHA standards for occupational heat exposure.
+Weather Protection/Heat Stress: There are currently no specific Federal OSHA standards for occupational heat exposure.
 However, under the General Duty Clause, Section 5(a)(1) of the OSH Act, employers are required to provide their employees with a place of employment that is free from recognizable hazards that are causing or likely to cause death or serious harm to employees.
 To ensure employees do not experience heat stress employers should consider monitoring temperatures and humidity, ensuring that the workplace is properly ventilated, maintaining adequate potable water close to work areas, scheduling heavy work and tasks for cooler hours, to the extent feasible, and providing employees adequate break times.
 Further information regarding occupational heat exposure can be found here.
+Employers should check state plan states, to determine if their state has a heat stress/heat illness standard.